Documentation

 Yes.
 Go to Settings > Alert Channels and click the Test button next to any configured channel.
 A test alert will be sent immediately.

-Alerts are sent when a monitor goes down (after the consecutive failure threshold is met) and when it recovers.
+Alerts are sent when a monitor goes down (after majority voting confirms the outage across 2 of 3 regions) and when it recovers.
 Recovery alerts include the total downtime duration.

 Status Pages